openZH/covid_19/README.md

 # SARS-CoV-2 open government datasets

 ## Aim

 The aim of this repository is to provide structured open government datasets for SARS-CoV-2 related data reported by the Swiss Cantons and the Principality of Liechtenstein.
 Since Jun 8, 2020 most cantons report case numbers once or twice a week.
 Updates of cantonal case numbers during weekends are infrequent.

-We are available to advise and support interested authorities, how to easily complete both historized data, and missing columns.
-You can reach us: https://twitter.com/OpenDataZH (follow us, we send you a private Direct Message, thanks!) mailto:info@open.zh.ch
+Wlease don't hestitate to contact us if you have any questions regarding the published open goverment datasets. https://twitter.com/OpenDataZH (follow us, we send you a private Direct Message, thanks!) <br>
+mailto:info@open.zh.ch <br>

 ## List of open government datasets published in this repository

 **Swiss Cantons and Principality of Liechtenstein** <br>